About the Book

 Thanks to Diane Horn of KEXP in Seattle for this podcast on Witness Tree.
 Thoughtful, insightful, in-depth coverage of the book.

+Thanks also to Carrie Healy for her wonderful story on New England Public Radio about Witness Tree.
+We walked up to the tree together and had a great talk about what was so special about getting to know one tree so well, and exploring climate change from an entirely new angle.
 Full of laughter and joy, she was a reporter who clearly got the unique setting of the Harvard Forest and the message of the book.
 What a pleasure to spend that time together.

 And thanks to Warren Olney and the crew at the national radio show To the Point on KCRW for their show April 28 on Witness Tree.
 So great to go on the air and talk about this beautiful tree, and what it tells us about climate change.